Remich/blogrm/Readme.txt

 	* (100) USE prepared statements everywhere!!!
+	* (100) fix sqlite error in RSS-Feed
 	* (50) make tables hardcoded in
 		TAGS, RELATION, ARTITCLE etc...
+	* (1000) new entries of Article, Tag or whatever HAVE TO BE REMOVED from the constructor -> otherwise anybody visitor could just create dozens of entries, just by manipulating the url

 	CURRENTLY:
-		* make articles viewable by month and year
+		* (DONE) make articles viewable by month and year
-		* create ListOfYears
+		* (DONE) create ListOfYears
 		* finish styling of blueappeal

 	* 1 * rename Methods according to Coding Standards